🌊 Introduction: The Rising Tide of Global Flooding

 🏛️ National Flood Insurance Program (NFIP): The Backbone of U.S. Coverage

-National flood insurance program managed by FEMA is the primary source of flood insurance for Americans.
+The National Flood Insurance Program managed by FEMA is the primary source of flood insurance for Americans.
 It provides standardized prices based on location, flood area, property height and more.
 However, as flood risks grow and high-risk zones expand, private insurance providers are entering the market to meet the increasing demand.

 💸 Flood Insurance Cost: A 2025 Snapshot